sparrowcode/PermissionsKit/README.md

 - NSLocationWhenInUseUsageDescription
 - NSLocationAlwaysAndWhenInUseUsageDescription
 - NSLocationAlwaysUsageDescription (iOS 10 and earlier)
+- NSBluetoothAlwaysUsageDescription
+- NSBluetoothPeripheralUsageDescription (iOS 12 and earlier)

 Do not use the description as the name of the key.